chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted-2.md

 - Now that you have completed installation, the procedure for launching napari going forward will be as follows:

-1. Launch “anaconda prompt (miniconda3)”
+- 1) Launch “anaconda prompt (miniconda3)”
-2. Activate the virtual environment you’ve created and installed napari into:
+- 2) Activate the virtual environment you’ve created and installed napari into:
-  - **conda activate napari-env**
-3. Launch napari:
+- 3) Launch napari:
   - **napari**